Revisiting The Origins of “Ex Kadhali 2.0”, The Local Tamil Ballad Currently Taking Listeners By Storm

 In February 2014, Shaddy Danny announced an upcoming solo single but did not mention any titles.
 Meanwhile, the Havoc Brothers announced “Ex Kathali” on THR Raaga in May 2014.
 They also released a teaser in June which was later removed from YouTube for unknown reason.

-Immediately after this incident, Shaddy Danny posted a video accusing the Havoc Brothers of “stealing” his song lyric.
+Immediately after this incident, Shaddy Danny posted a accusing the Havoc Brothers of “stealing” his song lyric.
 Danny claimed that his family members and close friends knew that the title “Ex Kathali” was chosen for his song.

 It was strange to see this happening in an industry as small as our own Tamil music industry.